-- 3 facility used primarily for civil works, rivers and harbors projects, or flood control projects. - (10) "Nonmember state" means a state that has not enacted this compact. - 5 (11) "Receiving state" means the state to which a child of a military family is sent, brought, or caused 6 to be sent or brought. - (12) "Rule" means a written statement by the Interstate Commission promulgated pursuant to Article XII of this compact that is of general applicability, that implements, interprets, or prescribes a policy or provision of the compact, or that is an organizational, procedural, or practice requirement of the Interstate Commission and has the force and effect of statutory law in a member state.
-The term includes the amendment, repeal, or suspension of an existing rule. - (13) "Sending state" means the state from which a child of a military family is sent, brought, or caused to be sent or brought. - (14) "State" means a state of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, the Northern Marianas Islands, and any other U.S. territory. - (15) "Student" means the child of a military family for whom the local education agency receives public funding and who is formally enrolled in kindergarten through 12th grade. - (16) "Transition" means:
+- (7) "Interstate Commission on Educational Opportunity for Military Children" or "Interstate Commission" means the commission that is created under Article IX of this compact. - (8) "Local education agency" means a public authority legally constituted by the state as an administrative agency to provide control of and direction for kindergarten through 12th grade public educational institutions. - (9) "Member state" means a state that has enacted this compact. - (10) "Military installation" means a base, camp, post, station, yard, center, homeport facility for any ship, or other facility under the jurisdiction of the department of defense, including any leased facility, that is located within any state. - (11) "Nonmember state" means a state that has not enacted this compact. - (12) "Receiving state" means the state to which a child of a military family is sent, brought, or caused to be sent or brought. - (13) "Rule" means a written statement by the Interstate Commission promulgated pursuant to Article XII of this compact that is of general applicability, that implements, interprets, or prescribes a policy or provision of the compact, or that is an organizational, procedural, or practice requirement of the Interstate Commission and has the force and effect of statutory law in a member state.
+The term includes the amendment, repeal, or suspension of an existing rule. - (14) "Sending state" means the state from which a child of a military family is sent, brought, or caused to be sent or brought. - (15) "State" means a state of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, the Northern Marianas Islands, and any other U.S. territory. - (16) "Student" means the child of a military family for whom the local education agency receives public funding and who is formally enrolled in kindergarten through 12th grade. - (17) "Transition" means: - (a) the formal and physical process of transferring from school to school; or - (b) the period of time during which a student moves from one school in the sending state to another school in the receiving state. - (18) "Uniformed service" means the army, navy, air force, marine corps, or coast guard.

-- (a) the formal and physical process of transferring from school to school; or - (b) the period of time during which a student moves from one school in the sending state to another school in the receiving state. - (17) "Uniformed service" means the army, navy, air force, marine corps, or coast guard, as well as the commissioned corps of the national oceanic and atmospheric administration and public health services. - (18) "Veteran" means a person who served in the uniformed services and who was discharged or released from service under conditions other than dishonorable.
+(19) "Veteran" means a person who served in the uniformed services and who was discharged or released from service under conditions other than dishonorable.

-27 ARTICLE III
+ARTICLE III

-28 APPLICABILITY
+APPLICABILITY

-- (1) Except as otherwise provided in subsection (2), this compact applies to the children of: - 30 (a) active duty members of the uniformed services as defined in this compact, including members of the

-- 1 national guard and reserve on active duty orders pursuant to 10 U.S.C.
-1209 and 1211; - (b) members or veterans of the uniformed services who are severely injured and medically discharged or retired for a period of 1 year after medical discharge or retirement; and - (c) members of the uniformed services who die on active duty or as a result of injuries sustained on active duty for a period of 1 year after death. - (2) The provisions of this compact apply only to local education agencies as defined in this compact. - (3) The provisions of this compact do not apply to the children of: - (a) inactive members of the national guard and military reserves; - (b) members of the uniformed services now retired, except as provided in subsection (1); - 10 (c) veterans of the uniformed services, except as provided in subsection (1); and - (d) other U.S. department of defense personnel and other federal agency civilian and contract employees not defined as active duty members of the uniformed services.
+- (1) Except as otherwise provided in subsection (3), this compact applies to the children of: - (a) active duty members of the uniformed services as defined in this compact, including members of the national guard and reserve on active duty orders pursuant to 10 U.S.C.
+12301(d) and 12304; - (b) members or veterans of the uniformed services who are severely injured and medically discharged or retired for a period of 1 year after medical discharge or retirement; and - (c) members of the uniformed services who die on active duty or as a result of injuries sustained on active duty for a period of 1 year after death. - (2) The provisions of this compact apply only to local education agencies as defined in this compact. - (3) The provisions of this compact do not apply to the children of: - (a) inactive members of the national guard and military reserves; - (b) members of the uniformed services now retired, except as provided in subsection (1); - (c) veterans of the uniformed services, except as provided in subsection (1); and - (d) other U.S. department of defense personnel and other federal agency civilian and contract employees not defined as active duty members of the uniformed services.

-13 ARTICLE IV
+ARTICLE IV